Video games in the Philippines: 1981 ban on video games

 On November 19, 1981, President Ferdinand Marcos banned video games in the country through a combination of Presidential Decree 519 and later Letter of Instruction No. 1176 s.
 81 making the Philippines the first nation to ban video games.
 The decree was a response to complaints from parents and educators who alleged that games such as Space Invaders and Asteroids were detrimental to youth morals, viewing them as a "destructive social enemy" and existing "to the detriment of the public interest".
 Marcos also decreed the ban of pinball machines, slot machines, and other similar gaming devices.
 Filipinos were given two weeks to either destroy their video games and devices or surrender the materials to the police and army.
 Violators had to pay a fine amounting to about $600 and face 6 months to 1 year of prison.
 Playing video games in the country went underground.
 The ban was effectively lifted following the 1986 People Power Revolution.

 Piracy

 Unauthorized distribution of video games is a complex issue in the Philippines.
 Despite legislation against copyright violation, enforcement and cultural factors remain an obstacle in the country.
 Bootleg video games, along with warez, contribute to the underground economy of the country where video gaming is a popular form of entertainment among Filipino families.
 The inability of many Filipino families to afford video game software and hardware at legitimate prices leads them to turn to unlicensed goods.
 The Optical Media Board in cooperation with the police enforces intellectual rights law in the country.
 Due to the increased accessibility of the internet in the Philippines though smartphones, many Filipinos have found piracy resources more easily, with social media sites and apps such as TikTok, Viber, and Facebook being used to distribute links or files to others.

+2020s incidents

+Incidents under the influence of video games increased media attention.

+Due to being an "extremely rare" case of a school shooting within the country, one of the suspects previously played a violence-themed sandbox-type video game named GoreBox, according to the official investigation.